St Mark's Basilica: Participazio church (c. 829–976)

-Several medieval chronicles narrate the translatio, the removal of Saint Mark's body from Alexandria in Egypt by two Venetian merchants and its transfer to Venice in 828/829.
+Several medieval chronicles narrate the translatio, the removal of Saint Mark's body (excluding the head) from Alexandria in Egypt by two Venetian merchants and its transfer to Venice in 828/829.
 The Chronicon Venetum further recounts that the relics of Saint Mark were initially placed in a corner tower of the castrum, the fortified residence of the Doge and seat of government located on the site of the present Doge's Palace.
 Doge Giustiniano Participazio subsequently stipulated in his will that his widow and his younger brother and successor Giovanni were to erect a church dedicated to Saint Mark wherein the relics would ultimately be housed.
 Giustiniano further specified that the new church was to be built between the castrum and the Church of Saint Theodore to the north.
 Construction of the new church may have actually been underway during Doge Giustiniano's lifetime and was completed by 836 when the relics of Saint Mark were transferred.

 Although the Participazio church was long believed to have been a rectangular structure with a single apse, soundings and excavations have demonstrated that St Mark's was from the beginning a cruciform church with at least a central dome, likely in wood.
 It has not been unequivocally established if each of the four crossarms of the church had a similar dome or were instead covered with gabled wooden roofs.

 The prototype was the Church of the Holy Apostles (demolished 1461) in Constantinople.
 This radical break with the local architectural tradition of a rectangular plan in favour of a centrally planned Byzantine model reflected the growing commercial presence of Venetian merchants in the imperial capital as well as Venice's political ties with Byzantium.
 More importantly, it underscored that St Mark's was intended not as an ecclesiastical seat but as a state sanctuary.

 Remnants of the Participazio church likely survive and are generally believed to include the foundations and lower parts of several of the principal walls, including the western wall between the nave and the narthex.
 The great entry portal may also date to the early church as well as the western portion of the crypt, under the central dome, which seems to have served as the base for a raised dais upon which the original altar was located.